the-crypt-keeper/tldw/README.md

     1. First uses [yt-dlp](https://github.com/yt-dlp/yt-dlp) to download audio(optionally video) from supplied URL
     2. Next, it uses [ffmpeg](https://github.com/FFmpeg/FFmpeg) to convert the resulting `.m4a` file to `.wav`
     3. Then it uses [faster_whisper](https://github.com/SYSTRAN/faster-whisper) to transcribe the `.wav` file to `.txt`
-    4. After that, it uses [pyannote](https://github.com/pyannote/pyannote-audio) to perform 'diarorization'
+    4. After that, it uses [pyannote](https://github.com/pyannote/pyannote-audio) to perform 'diarization'
     5. Finally, it'll send the resulting txt to an LLM endpoint of your choice for summarization of the text.
   - `chunker.py` - break text into parts and prepare each part for LLM summarization
   - `roller-*.py` - rolling summarization